 Community Care has developed a broad provider network of long-term care and medical providers.
-The have the specialized expertise needed to care for the dual-eligible population and coordinate the delivery of Medicare and Medicaid services.
+They have the specialized expertise needed to care for the elderly and disabled population and coordinate the delivery of Medicare and Medicaid services.

 Provider expertise covers the full range of primary care and specialty medical providers as well as mental health specialists, residential providers and other specialists experienced in dealing with elderly and disabled populations.